Learn how to troubleshoot air conditioner with these helpful tips and tricks.

 Won’t Turn On

 If your AC unit won’t activate, there could be an electrical issue, unconnected cord, or faulty thermostat.
-Save yourself an air conditioner repair fee by checking that a few key parts are properly functioning.
+Save yourself an air conditioner repair service fee by checking that a few key parts are properly functioning.

 - Make sure that the cord connected to your furnace is correctly plugged into the wall outlet.